Population protocols with unreliable communication: Introduction

-Surprisingly, message-based protocols, that are often more expressive than immediate observation population protocols in the reliable setting, turn out to have strictly less expressive power in the unreliable setting.
+Surprisingly, asynchronous transmission and receipt of messages, which provides more expressive power than immediate observation population protocols in the reliable setting, turns out to have strictly less expressive power in the unreliable setting.
+Note that message reordering is allowed already in the reliable setting, while unreliability is essentially a generalisation of message loss.
+One could say that an unbounded delay in message delivery becomes a liability instead of an asset once there is message loss.

 The rest of the present paper is organised as follows.
-First, in section~\ref{sec:basic-def} we define a general protocol framework generalising many previously studied approaches.
-Then in section~\ref{sec:known-expressive-power} we summarise the results from the literature on the expressive power of various models covered by this framework.
-Afterwards in section~\ref{sec:models} we formally define our general notion of unreliable protocol.
-Then in section~\ref{sec:shadow-agent} we formulate and prove the common limitation of all the unreliable protocols.
-This allows us to conclude the proof of the main result in the section~\ref{sec:main-proof}.
-Afterwards in section~\ref{sec:message-based} we show that fully asynchronous (message-based) models, such as queued transmission, become strictly less powerful than immediate observation in the unreliable setting.
+First, in Section~\ref{sec:basic-def} we define a general protocol framework generalising many previously studied approaches.
+Then in Section~\ref{sec:known-expressive-power} we summarise the results from the literature on the expressive power of various models covered by this framework.
+Afterwards in Section~\ref{sec:models} we formally define our general notion of a protocol with unreliable communication.
+Then in Section~\ref{sec:main-proof} we formalise the common limitation of all the protocols with unreliable communication, and provide the proof sketches of this restriction and the main result.
+Afterwards in Section~\ref{sec:message-based} we show that fully asynchronous (message-based) models become strictly less powerful than immediate observation in the unreliable setting.
 The paper ends with a brief conclusion and some possible future directions.